ba8080/Ori/README.md

 # Ori
 OurTask
-My data sturcte is -  Dictionary (dict) with a transaction list
+My data sturcte is -  Dictionary (dict) with a transaction list testing